 Carbonara is characterized by funky cured pork, salty cheese, and a silky egg emulsion.
 Though its origins are fuzzy, it achieved popularity near the end of WWII as allied troops supplied Italian cities with rations of bacon and eggs.

-Set a large pot of boiling water over high heat.
+Set a large pot of water to boil over high heat.
 Salt generously.
 At boiling, add pasta and cook according to instructions until al dente.
-Drain pasta, reserving 1 cup of cooking water.
+Drain pasta, reserving a cup of cooking water.

 In a medium sized bowl, whisk together eggs, yolks, a pinch of salt and half of the cheese.
 Set aside.